Arsha02/car-price-prediction/README.md

 This project utilizes machine learning techniques to predict the prices of used cars based on features such as year of registration, fuel type, seller type, transmission, and kilometers driven.

-It was developed using Jupyter Notebook and is part of a larger effort to build practical, real-world machine learning skills.

 ---